cristicmf/dao/docs/Permission_Analysis.md

 var c = new Contract();
 // c is in state A
 c.init(params);
-// c immediately goes to state B
+// c immediately and irrevocably goes to state B
 ```

 ##### Contracts

-- A `working` contract (or system of contracts) is one where no state is `degenerate`, meaning it only has `accessible` and `blocking` states.
+- A `working` contract (or system of contracts) is one where no reachable state is `degenerate`, meaning it only has `accessible` and `blocking` states, and that cannot change.
 If there are extra conditions, the contract/system is called `conditionally working`.

 - A `perfect` contract (or system of contracts) is one where every state is a `non conditional accessible state`.
 It has no extra conditions and is always `accessible`.